-Learning to solve context-based tasks has commonalities with the learning of mathematical modeling, especially with respect to learning to understand contextual problems and to identify the mathematics needed for modeling and solving these problems.
+Teaching practices contributing to students' OTL to solve context-based tasks and to identify the mathematics needed for modeling and solving these problems.
 Antonius et al. (2007, p.
 295) argued that the learning of modeling requires more than an "explanation-example-exercise ritual," i.e., the teacher explains a concept, gives an example of a problem in which this concept is applied and finally offers the students some exercises for practicing problems with this concept.
 Such a directive approach does not offer students the opportunity to develop strategic competences which are necessary to solve mathematical problems in real-world settings (Antonius et al. 2007).
 These competences involve comprehending the problem and selecting relevant information, identifying and applying appropriate mathematical procedures, connecting different representations or mathematics concepts, and interpreting solutions (Blum 2011; OECD 2003).
 To achieve these competences, several authors (Antonius et al. 2007; Barnes 2000; Forman and Steen 2001) emphasized that teachers, instead of using a directive teaching method, should use a student-centered and investigative teaching approach in which students are actively involved and have the chance to struggle with a problem, and the teacher's role is consultative rather than directive.
 Similarly, Blum (2011, p.
 25) and Blum and Ferri (2009) pleaded for consultative teaching, which is called "operative-strategic teaching," that emphasizes guiding students to actively and independently construct new knowledge by using their prior knowledge and experiences.
 Blum's studies showed that students who learned through such a teaching approach made more progress on their modeling competence in comparison to students who were taught according to a directive teaching approach.